-One of the highest-paying jobs in the security industry, the primary job of a security consultant is to design and execute risk management solutions and projects for the company they work for.
-The security consultant must continuously identify potential gaps in the security setup and find ways to plug that gap.
+They must continuously identify potential gaps in the security setup and find ways to plug that gaps.
 This has to be done in a proactive way so that security is not vulnerable to actual attack and the security risks are mitigated before an intruder is able to gain access or attack.

 Other responsibilities include conducting internal audits randomly and periodically, designing and executing security awareness programs and policies.
 At times, security consultants will interact or deliver presentations to senior management, government officials and stakeholders.
 You will also need to be able to be an important part of hiring interviews for relevant positions.

-The best way to prepare for the interviewer is to practice answering several questions that you might expect during the interview.
-Be prepared to have an answer for why the company should hire you, your biggest strengths and weakness and why you want to be part of the company.
+The best way to prepare for the interviewer is to practice answering questions you expect during the interview.
+Also, you should prepare an answer for why the company should hire you.
+You should also know your biggest strengths and weakness and why you want to be part of the company.
 Furthermore, prepare for solid answers to what unique benefits you can provide to the company.

 If you are working in a culturally diverse company or international location, then language skills will be very useful.
 Most security consultants move up on the corporate ladder and that requires some leadership skills.
 Additionally, as a security consultant might deliver presentations, interact with clients or management, which means good communication skills are very important.